Rome, Siena, Florence, and Venice

 DATES: Tentative Dates May 14 - June 4, 2017

-Total Program Fee: $4990
+Total Program Fee: $4995

-Heart of the Roman Empire, birthplace of the Renaissance and Roman Catholic Church, Italy offers the perfect setting for the study of many academic disciplines.
-The legacy of art and architecture extends through every era from ancient to the most contemporary.
-Italy offers an excellent opportunity for students to experience the development of western art, civilization, society, and culture.
+With beauty, history, art, architecture, food, wine, and culture, Italy offers the perfect setting for the study of many academic disciplines.
+Encompassing a legacy of genius in art and architecture that extends through every era from ancient to the most contemporary.
+Italy offers an excellent opportunity to experience the development of western art, civilization, society, and culture.

 Classes: Class meeting times will average 3 hours daily.
 Class schedules may vary depending on the daily activities for each class.
 In addition to traditional classroom time all courses require class excursions.

 Accommodations: Students will stay in unique, historical hotels in Rome, Siena, and Florence, in rooms holding up to six people.
 In Venice students will stay in a historical building that has been converted to a swanky hostel with up to nine people in a room.
 A light breakfast and one other meal will be provided daily.
 Students should budget to pay for one meal daily as well as snacks and drinks.